 FS-ISAC reserves the right to approve, at its sole discretion, sponsor applications that support FS-ISAC’s mission including, but not limited to, participation as an exhibitor, sponsor, or speaker.
 FS-ISAC does not convey approval, endorsement, certification, acceptance or referral of any product or service of the Sponsor.
 All events that are virtual, hybrid or in person in which content from FS-ISAC members and sponsors are presented are hosted on or at professional virtual platforms, websites or venues in a manner designed to appropriately convey the content to an engaged attendee audience.
-Events is defined as events hosted by FS-ISAC regardless of event name.
+Events is defined as events hosted or produced by FS-ISAC regardless of event name.

 All fees are exclusive of all present and future sales, use, excise, value added, goods and services, withholding and other taxes, and all customs duties and tariffs now or hereafter claimed or imposed by any governmental authority upon the Offerings which shall be invoiced to and paid by the Sponsor.
 If Sponsor is required by law to make any deduction or withholding on any payments due to FS-ISAC, Sponsor will notify FS-ISAC and will pay FS-ISAC any additional amounts necessary to ensure that the net amount FS-ISAC receives, after any deduction or withholding, equals the amount FS-ISAC would have received if no deduction or withholding had been required.
 Additionally, Sponsor will provide to FS-ISAC evidence, to the reasonable satisfaction of FS-ISAC, showing that the withheld or deducted amounts have been paid to the relevant governmental authority.